 This Vegan Lentil Curry is a healthful one-pot meal packed with layers of flavor, using ingredients easy to find at your grocery store.
 Perfect for a meatless Monday dinner, or any time your meal planning could use a reset button.

-The culinary school I went to focused on very classical French techniques.
+The culinary school I went to focused on very classical French techniques (something like a lentil pasta sauce would be unheard of in the classical textbooks).
 Before dawn, the Baking students would get started on all-butter croissants.

 At the same time, the students running the school’s restaurant would be roasting veal bones for stock.
 An hour later, the Breakfast & Pantry class would come in and begin making hollandaise sauce.